microprediction/timemachines/README.md

 Nothing to slow you down!

-Here time series "models" are plain old functions.
+To emphasize, in this package a time series "model" is a plain old function taking scalars and lists as arguments.
 Those functions have a "skater" signature, facilitating "[skating](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py)".
    One might say that skater functions *suggest* state machines for sequential assimilation of observations (as a data point arrives,
     forecasts for 1,2,...,k steps ahead, with corresponding standard deviations are emitted).
 However here the *caller* is expected to maintain state from one invocation (data point) to the next.
 See the [FAQ](https://github.com/microprediction/timemachines/blob/main/FAQ.md) if this seems odd.